aayushrai/Amazon-clone/README.md

+## Amazon clone

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Deployed on Firebase

 Here is the line [https://clone-e5042.web.app](https://clone-e5042.web.app/)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Functionality

+- Deployed using firebase
+- Real time database using firebase
+- Sign in Functionality using firebase
+- Payment gateway using stripe

 ## Available Scripts